Rejoining fragmented ancient bamboo slips with physics-driven deep learning: Main

 \subsubsection{WisePanda is a ranking system}

-WisePanda's architecture features an interpretable pipeline for fragmented bamboo slip rejoining task (Figure~\ref{fig:wisepanda_framework}), using synthesized data with physics of fracture for model training and providing top-k candidates to assist archaeologists.
+WisePanda's architecture features an interpretable pipeline for fragmented bamboo slip rejoining task (Figure~\ref{fig:wisepanda_framework}), using synthesized data with physics of fracture for model training and providing Top-k candidates to assist archaeologists.
 At its core lies a TripletNet-based deep learning network~\cite{hoffer2015deep}, designed to learn effective feature representation that can distinguish between matching and non-matching fragments.
-The network processes each input as a 64-dimensional vector that captures the detailed features of the fracture edge curves~\cite{shen2022spatially, liu2022deep, yu2017local}.
-By leveraging a triplet loss function~\cite{yan2021beyond, yuan2020defense, tian2020hynet}, the network learns to minimize the distance between matching pairs while maximizing the distance between non-matching ones.
+The network processes each input as a 64-dimensional vector that captures the detailed features of the fracture curves.
+By leveraging a triplet loss function~\cite{hoffer2015deep, tian2020hynet}, the network learns to minimize the distance between matching pairs while maximizing the distance between non-matching ones.

 In practical deployment, WisePanda operates by predicting matching probabilities between fragments and offers archaeologists a ranked list of the top potential matches for each fragment.
-This significantly reduces the search space from thousands of candidates to a manageable set~\cite{funkhouser2011learning, jimenez2024application, brown2012tools}, thereby streamlining the rejoining process.
-The network's output is a value between 0 and 1, indicating the model's confidence in a match between the input fragments, where a value closer to 1 signifies a higher likelihood of a correct match.
-Moreover, this ranking approach effectively mitigates the overwhelming task of manually matching fragments by narrowing down the possibilities to the most probable matches~\cite{schutze2008introduction}.
+This significantly reduces the search space from thousands of candidates to a manageable set~\cite{funkhouser2011learning, brown2012tools}, thereby streamlining the rejoining process.
+The network's output is a value between 0 and 1, indicating the match probability between a given pair of fragments, where a value closer to 1 signifies a higher likelihood of a correct match.
+This ranking approach effectively mitigates the overwhelming task of manually matching fragments by narrowing down the possibilities to the most probable matches.